BranchesOfTheWhiteTree/BranchesOfTheWhiteTree.github.io/CharacterBuilds/TheoryCrafting101/EMScaling.md

 # EM Scaling

+## Importance of EM
+Elemental mastery is a valuable game stat needed for enhancing the damage potential of the elemental reactions.

+For characters that deal pure elemental damage (like Geo or Freeze teams), or physical damage, EM is not helpful.

+However, for many of the elemental reactions, having EM increases the reaction damage either as a direct multiplier (amplifying reactions), or add a massive flat damage to the base damage, or as a separate instance of damage.

 ## Amplifying Reactions
 Melt and Vaporize are the only amplifying reactions in the game.
 They directly multiply the damage caused by the attack stats.
 Meaning, these reactions are also influenced by crit rate, crit damage, enemy defence and enemy resistance.